GokselKUCUKSAHIN/MD-File-Tree-Maker/README.md

 ⚠ Known Issues ⚠
 * File names must be unique
-* One files name can not be other file's ending part. e.g. **somehow.ext and how.ext**.
+* One file's name cannot be same as another file's ending part. e.g. **somehow.ext and how.ext**.

 ### Example (Press RAW to Actual output)
 /root\